Dinoroco-Studios/Dinoroco-Studios.github.io/README.md

 ### License

-This project is licensed under the [License Name]- see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License- see the [LICENSE.md](LICENSE.md) file for details.

 ### Contact